MailOnline/splunk-minimal-logger/README.md

 # Splunk minimal logger

-Logs directly through tcp without a splunk forwarder.
+Logs directly to standard out.
+Should be ended in a log file and a picked up by a forwarder.